HeyGen x Zapier | Automate AI video creation workflows

 HeyGen x Zapier

 Most teams treat video as a one-off task.
-With Zapier, HeyGen becomes a live part of your stack, generating personalised, avatar-narrated videos automatically whenever something happens in your other apps.
+With Zapier, HeyGen becomes a live part of your stack, generating personalized, Avatar-narrated videos automatically whenever something happens in your other apps.

 HeyGen as a live part of your stack

 Video creation has always been a manual, one-off process.
 The HeyGen × Zapier integration changes that.
-Connect HeyGen to any app in the Zapier ecosystem and video generation becomes an event-driven action, triggered automatically by what’s already happening in your business.
+Connect HeyGen to any app in the Zapier ecosystem and video generation becomes an event-driven action that’s triggered automatically by what’s already happening in your business.

 Go to zapier.com, click Create a Zap, and search for HeyGen.
 You’ll see it listed with all available triggers and actions ready to configure.